 Chapter Ten - Independence and Splendour, or, Twelve Thousand a Year

 In which happiness is defined.

-In which a wedding is celebrated, a honeymoon begun, a revelation made and plot hatched.
+In which a wedding is celebrated, a honeymoon begun, a revelation made and a plot hatched.

 In which Miss Fanny Price accepts a present from Miss Mary Crawford.

 In which partners are chosen.

 In which the Bertram family are variously surprised, delighted, disappointed, confused and outraged.

 In which much ink is spilt.